AdrianGeorgeM/AdrianGeorgeM/README.md

 ## I'm a Junior Front-End developer

 - 🔭 a passionate self-taught 🤳 Junior Front End Web developer based in London.🇬🇧
-- 🔎I'm specialized in HTML/CSS and JavaScript on the frontend.

 - 👯  I’m looking to collaborate on Front-End projects
 - 🥅 2020 Goals: Learn New Tehnologies And find a Junior Front end Dev position.
 - 📫 How to reach me:<a href="mailto: adrian_george28yahoo.com">Adrian Mail Box</a>
 - ⚡ Fun fact: I like to play cheess
-- I’m currently learning a Js for Everybody Specialization 🎧 I like listening to music
+🎧 I like listening to music
  I’m looking to collaborate with other front end developers 🏁